Math Placement Assessment FAQs

 Are Placement Assessments timed?

-Most students can finish the assessment in less than 90 minutes.
-However, any student may have the maximum allotted time of 3 hours to complete the assessment.
+Most students finish in less than 90 minutes.
+However, all students have up to 3 hours to complete the assessment.
+This allows plenty of time for all students, including those who receive approved time accommodations.

 I am ready to start my ALEKS Assessment.
 How do I begin?